-In contrast to the experience with GFDL-MOM, the two MPI simulations are more robust to changes in the salinity restoring.
+In contrast to the experience with GFDL-MOM, the two MPI simulations appear to be far more robust to changes in the salinity restoring.
 Note, however, that the Drake Passage transport in the weakly restored simulation MPI-A (the control MPI simulation) exhibits nontrivial temporal variability about a rather large mean.
-This contrasts to the behaviour in the stronger restoring case, in which the simulation is reflective of the NCAR-POP, GFDL-MOM, and Kiel-ORCA results shown in Figure 18.
-Nonetheless, the MPI-A and MPI-B simulations are far closer in behaviour than the analogous GFDL-MOM simulations.
-Because of the desire to maintain a very small salinity restoring, the MPI-A simulation was used as the control throughout the other sections of
+This variability contrasts to the behaviour in the stronger restoring case, in which the simulation is reflective of the NCAR-POP, GFDL-MOM, and Kiel-ORCA results shown in Fig. 18.
+Nonetheless, the MPI-A and MPI-B simulations are far closer in behaviour to one another than the analogous two GFDL-MOM simulations.
+Because of the desire to maintain a very small salinity restoring, the MPI-A simulation was used as the control throughout the other sections of this paper.